 The TEP highlighted the measure endorsement process as an opportunity to improve use of EHR data in measures.
 NQF endorses measures intended for use in accountability applications as well as quality improvement.
 Accountability applications are uses of performance results about identifiable, accountable entities to make judgments and decisions as a consequence of performance, such as reward, recognition, punishment, payment, or selection (e.g., public reporting, accreditation, licensure, professional certification, health information technology incentives, performance-based payment, and network inclusion/exclusion).
-NQF applies its measure evaluation criteria for the Consensus Development Process (CDP) to carry out the review of performance measures for endorsement and review of eCQMs for trial approval status.
+NQF applies its measure evaluation criteria for the CDP to carry out the review of performance measures for endorsement and review of eCQMs for trial approval status.
 The standard evaluation criteria foster consistency and predictability for measure developers and for those using NQF-endorsed measures.

-The TEP reviewed NQF's measure evaluation criteria guidance that apply specifically to eCQMs and noted several areas that are challenging or, at the very least, needing clarification.
-Given the low volume of data compared to claims based measures, it has been noted that the NQF measure evaluation criteria and submission requirements for eCQMs are often too challenging to meet the expectations of NQF standing committees.
-The TEP recommended NQF revisit the measure evaluation criteria and associated guidance to consider practical challenges faced by measure stewards and developers, while still addressing the concerns of the criteria.
+The TEP reviewed NQF's measure evaluation criteria guidance that apply specifically to eCQMs and noted several opportunities for clarification and improvement.
+Given the low volume of data compared to claims based measures, it has been noted that the NQF measure evaluation criteria and submission requirements for eCQMs are often challenging to meet the expectations of NQF standing committees.11 The TEP recommended NQF revisit the measure evaluation criteria and associated guidance to consider practical challenges faced by measure stewards and developers, while still addressing the concerns of the criteria.
 For evaluation criteria, guidance, and measure submission requirements that are simply not clear, the TEP recommended NQF clarify expectations and guidance for measure developers and NQF Standing Committee members.
 The recommendations related to measure endorsement only apply to eCQMs but are intended to apply to all EHR-sourced measures.